-Minimum Standards Low VOC paints, stains, adhesives and sealants.
+20 points Forced air furnace 96% or greater AFUE or Energy Star qualified Air-source or Ground Source heat pump capable of providing heat to -12 F. Split systems must be Energy Star matched.
+NOTE: Proposed heat pump systems used for primary heat must be submitted for approval.
+Water Heating: Minimum Standards A minimum of a 0.92 UEF electric water heater in each unit.
+Atmospheric vented gas water heaters will not be allowed.
+Any central hot water systems must be submitted for approval.
+10 points A gas condensing (close combustion, two-vent pipe system) or electric heat pump water heater provided for each unit.
+Healthy Homes Minimum Standards Low VOC paints, stains, adhesives and sealants.
 Formaldehyde free insulation.
 Formaldehyde free or sealed particle board products such as shelving, cabinets and countertops.
 Lead detection and abatement.
 Only applies to rehabilitation projects.
 Install a passive radon system.
-Test for radon near completion and if 4pCi/L or higher the system must be made active and re-tested until results are below 4pCi/L. Electrical Standards Minimum Standards Hardwired CO sensors required with installation of gas appliances.
+Test for radon near completion and if 4pCi/L or higher the system must be made active and re-tested until results are below 4pCi/L. 6.
+State of SD DANR asbestos requirements must be followed on rehabilitation projects.
+Electrical Standards Minimum Standards Hardwired CO2 sensors required with installation of gas appliances.
 The use of incandescent light bulbs is not allowed.
 New construction or substantial rehabilitation of rental housing with more than four (4) units must incorporate the installation of broadband infrastructure.
+Projects utilizing HOME, HTF or LIHTC funding will also be required to comply with the below requirements, unless noted otherwise.
+These do not apply to HOF and CHDP.